PseudoPower/AFSM/README.md

 # AFSM
 Arrowized functional state machines

+The intuitive way to understand the state machine is that it have four part, state, storage, input, output.
+Each state has its own transition function which take the storage, the input and update the storage and the state and give the output.

+The abstract way is thinking the state machine as the stateful function.

+Our plan is using the stateful function as the interface, but users can build state machines in an intuitive way.

 ## Basic Concepts

 The ```SM a b``` type denotes stateful functions from ```a``` to ```b```.